 *Tours of the Governor’s Mansion are currently unavailable.

-The Culture Center, which houses the West Virginia Archives and History Library, West Virginia State Museum, State Historic Preservation Office (SHPO), Arts Office, Library Commission Library and Tamarack Museum Gift Shop, is located at the State Capitol Complex in Charleston.
+Located at the State Capitol Complex in Charleston, the Culture Center is home to the West Virginia Archives and History Library, West Virginia State Museum, State Historic Preservation Office (SHPO), Arts Office, Library Commission Library and Tamarack Museum Gift Shop.
 We are located in Building 9, directly across from the West-Wing of the Capitol building's public entrance.

-If traveling on the Interstate, take Exit 99 (Greenbrier Street/State Capitol Exit) on I-77/64, one mile east of the I-64 and I-77 junction in Charleston.
+If travling on the Interstate, take Exit 99 (Greenbrier Street/State Capitol Exit) onto I-77/64, one mile east of the I-64 and I-77 junction in Charleston.
 The Culture Center is located along Greenbrier Street, just beyond the intersection of Greenbrier and Washington streets.

 Tuesday through Saturday